Skip to main content

 00:38:20:16 – 00:38:50:12

 So I think that’s been that’s been another way.
 And then, you know, from again internally, the commercial team can see that and actually see actually if we can do that.
 That’s just a great sales point for talking to our existing client base to make them kind of like stay working with us or kind of attracting new customers.
-Yeah, it must be super compelling seeing it kind of did it come to fruition, it becoming kind of a real commercial sort of asset or or benefit in terms of the outcomes that you’re getting from from focusing on sustainability?
+Yeah, it must be super compelling seeing it kind of did it come to fruition, it becoming kind of a real commercial sort of asset or benefit in terms of the outcomes that you’re getting from focusing on sustainability?

 00:38:50:18 – 00:39:14:07